 The USPSTF found inadequate evidence to estimate the accuracy of neck palpation or ultrasound as a screening test for thyroid cancer in asymptomatic persons.

 Benefits of Early Detection and Treatment

-The USPSTF found inadequate direct evidence to determine whether screening for thyroid cancer in asymptomatic persons using palpation or ultrasound improves health outcomes.
-However, the USPSTF determined that the magnitude of benefit can be bounded as no greater than small, based on the following factors: the relative rarity of thyroid cancer, the apparent lack of difference in outcomes between patients who are treated and patients who are only monitored (for the most common tumor types), and the observational evidence demonstrating no change in mortality over time after introduction of a population-wide screening program.
+The USPSTF found inadequate direct evidence to determine whether screening for thyroid cancer in asymptomatic persons using neck palpation or ultrasound improves health outcomes.
+However, the USPSTF determined that the magnitude of benefit can be bounded as no greater than small, based on the relative rarity of thyroid cancer, the apparent lack of difference in outcomes between patients who are treated vs only monitored (ie, for the most common tumor types), and the observational evidence demonstrating no change in mortality over time after introduction of a population-based screening program.

 Harms of Early Detection and Treatment

-The USPSTF found inadequate direct evidence to assess the harms of screening.
+The USPSTF found inadequate direct evidence to assess the harms of screening for thyroid cancer in asymptomatic persons.
 The USPSTF found adequate evidence to bound the magnitude of the overall harms of screening and treatment as at least moderate, based on adequate evidence of serious harms of treatment of thyroid cancer and evidence that overdiagnosis and overtreatment are likely consequences of screening.

 The USPSTF concludes with moderate certainty that screening for thyroid cancer in asymptomatic persons results in harms that outweigh the benefits.